 Playing With Words

 The process of learning how to read begins long before kindergarten, phonics instruction, and Bob Books.
-Pre-reading skills include:
+Playing with words and sounds is an essential part of the 5-step reading process.
+Other pre-reading skills include:

-- Knowing that symbols (ie- letters) can represent words and have meaning
+• Knowing that symbols – or what we call “letters” – can represent words and have meaning

 We have a fancy word to describe the skill for learning about the sounds that make up the English language: Phonological Awareness.
-It might sound intimidating, but Phonological Awareness is about learning to identify syllables (clapping out the word al-pha-bet); rhyming words; playing alliteration games (Peter Piper picked a peck of pickled peppers); and eventually learning to manipulate individual sounds within words.
+It might sound intimidating, but Phonological Awareness is about learning to identify syllables (clapping out the word al-pha-bet); rhyming words; playing alliteration games (Peter Piper picked a peck of pickled peppers); and eventually learning to manipulate or play with sounds within words.

 In other words, teaching pre-reading skills is really just learning how to play with oral language – and learning to associate happy, confident feelings with the process.
 Teaching pre-reading does not require an expensive curriculum.
-It’s a skill set that can be worked on as you walk to the playground or even while you’re grocery shopping.
+It’s a skill set that can be easily worked on as your driving in your car or preparing lunch.

 As kids develop Phonological Awareness, they work backwards from thinking and using whole words to working on phonemic sounds – the smallest units of sound we use in our language.
-We might have 26 letters in the American alphabet, but we have 46 phonemes (like “b”, “sh”, short-a, and long-a) that we use to pronounce our words with.
+We might have 26 letters in the American alphabet, but we have around 46 phonemes that we use to pronounce our words with.
+A phoneme sound may be the buh sound in the word boy or baby.
+It can also be the long-a sound in words such as day, bait, game, and weigh.

 Even though Phonological Awareness skills are taught in the absence of printed words, there is a handy tool you can use to help kids stay focused on the task of playing with their sounds.